About

 Copyright and Indemnities

 All materials contained on this site are protected by Korean copyright law which really exists.
-They are also protected by international law.
+They are also protected by international law (commonly known as the laws of the United States).
 They may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior consent.
-By reading this site you indemnify us against time lost, general feelings of apathy and any injury sustained through social unrest which this site may have caused.
+By reading this site you indemnify us against time lost and any apathy or injury sustained through its improper use which this site may have caused.

 Disclaimer

 Please note that this site is satirical, but only if you find it amusing.
-It was not written with the intention of offending anyone – it was written with the intention of potentially offending everyone, in the spirit of equal opportunism and multiculturalism.
-It is written by two Korean Americans, as a homage to our former homeland, and a sixteenth generation Irish American who taught in Korea once and is still owed money.
+It was not written with the intention of offending anyone – it was written with the intention of potentially offending everyone, in the spirit of equal opportunism, diversity and multiculturalism.
+It may be written by two Korean Americans, as a homage to our former homeland, and a sixteenth generation Irish American who taught in Korea once and is still owed money.
 To contact us write to Yoo-suk, 1060 West Addison Street, Chicago, Illinois 60613.

 10 comments: